danielsunzhongyuan/my_leetcode_in_python/Questions.md

 """

+105. construct-binary-tree-from-preorder-and-inorder-traversal
+Given preorder and inorder traversal of a tree, construct the binary tree.

+Note:
+You may assume that duplicates do not exist in the tree.

+For example, given

+preorder = [3,9,20,15,7]
+inorder = [9,3,15,20,7]
+Return the following binary tree:

+    3
+   / \
+  9  20
+    /  \
+   15   7

+106. construct-binary-tree-from-inorder-and-postorder-traversal
+Given inorder and postorder traversal of a tree, construct the binary tree.

+Note:
+You may assume that duplicates do not exist in the tree.

+For example, given

+inorder = [9,3,15,20,7]
+postorder = [9,15,7,20,3]
+Return the following binary tree:

+    3
+   / \
+  9  20
+    /  \
+   15   7

 107. binary-tree-level-order-traversal-ii
 Given a binary tree, return the bottom-up level order traversal of its nodes' values. (ie, from left to right, level by level from leaf to root).